Aurélia Thierrée

-Aurélia Clementine Oona Moorine Hannah Madeleine Thierrée (born 24 September 1971 in Montpellier, France) is a French actress and dancer.
+Aurélia Clementine Oona Moorine Hannah Madeleine Thierrée (born 24 September 1971 in Montpellier, France) is a French actress, model, dancer, and circus performer.

 Biography

 Thierrée is the daughter of Victoria Chaplin and Jean-Baptiste Thierrée and the sister of James Thierrée.
-She is the granddaughter of Charlie Chaplin and Oona O'Neill.
+She is also the granddaughter of Charlie Chaplin and Oona O'Neill.
 Her first cousins are fellow actresses Carmen, Kiera, and Oona Chaplin.
-Kiera is also a model.